Argent wallet profile

 Argent Overview: Smart Wallets Done Right

-Argent launched in 2018 with a fundamentally different premise: what if a wallet was actually a smart contract with programmable security, rather than just a seed phrase?
+Argent launched in 2018 as a smart contract wallet with programmable security.
+Its recovery model does not depend only on a seed phrase.
 The wallet lives on-chain as a contract, controlled through the user's phone.
 The guardian system is the core innovation.
-Users designate trusted people or devices - a family member, a close friend, and a hardware wallet, for instance - who can vote to recover access if the owner gets locked out.
+Users designate trusted people or devices as guardians.
+Examples include a family member, a close friend, or a hardware wallet.
+Guardians can approve recovery if the owner loses access.
 No individual guardian can touch the funds alone.
 They simply confirm identity.
-The guardian recovery process works as documented: three guardians approve a request within a day, and after the 48-hour security delay, full access is restored.
+Three guardians can approve a recovery request.
+Argent then applies its 48-hour security delay before it restores access.
 No seed phrase required.

 Argent is a strong choice for: